November 1, 2023

 NPS provides a clear picture of your customer's loyalty, which often correlates with retention, growth, and profitability.

 Social media posts and mentions can tell you a lot about how your customers feel.
-Whether your users spend time on X (formerly Twitter), LinkedIn, Instagram, or another platform, you should monitor what they say about you.
+Whether your users spend time on X (formerly Twitter), LinkedIn, Instagram, or another platform, paying attention to details like LinkedIn post formatting can help you better interpret engagement and understand how your brand is perceived.

 Your customer support team is on the frontline.
 They deal with the complaints and issues of long-term and new customers.

-So dive into their chats, emails, and call logs.
-You'll be surprised how much you can learn about perception just by seeing what issues pop up frequently or what features users rave about.
+Dive into their chats, emails, and call logs.
+You'll be surprised how much you can learn about perception just by seeing what issues pop up frequently, what features users rave about, and—critically—how customers describe their experience in their own words.

 To go a step further, choose a couple of recent customer interactions to follow up on.
 Ask each customer in-depth questions about their personal experience with your business and product.